|Nutritional Guidelines (per serving)|

 Use a cookie scoop to form the cookies.
 Place on prepared baking sheets 2 inches apart.

-Sprinkle with pearl sugar.
+Sprinkle with turbinado or pearl sugar.
 Bake in preheated oven for 15 to 20 minutes or until golden brown around the edges.

 Transfer to a wire rack to cool to the touch.

 Serve warm immediately or cool completely and store in an airtight container for up to 1 day.